 The size of the grow pots that the roots are growing in can limit the size of a plant.
 In order to allow enough room for the roots to grow, a small hydroponic marijuana plant needs a 1 gallon grow pot.

-An alternative for smaller plants is the grow flow, also an ebb and flow hydroponic system.
+An option for first time growers is the grow flow, an ebb and flow hydroponic system.
 It comes with 12 grow pots, so you can grow 12 or fewer plants at a time.

-It comes with a 55 gallon reservoir.
-The large size reservoir will reduce pH drift and how often you have to change the nutrient solution, when compared with a smaller reservoir.
+The grow pots are 2 gallons in size and the reservoir holds 55 gallons of water and nutrients.
+The large reservoir will reduce pH drift and how often you have to change the nutrient solution, when compared with a smaller reservoir.

 A rough guide for growing container size per plant is:

-4 gallons for 2 or more plants growing with 1000 watts of mh or hps.
+4 gallons or larger with 1000 watts of mh or hps.

-3 gallons for 2 or more plants growing with 400-600 watts of mh or hps.
+3 gallons or larger with 600 watts of mh or hps.

 A bigger growing container than what is necessary is fine.
 A larger area than required for the roots to grow in won't harm the plants.
-With more light, plants grow bigger and roots need more room.
 If you ever want to increase the light, the extra room will support larger plants.

 Lighting: You can use fluorescent lights for all stages of life, except flowering.
 When it is time to start flowering, you will need a metal halide or high pressure sodium light source.